viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 >
 > The "settling period" is probably the best term for the reasons I explain later in this text.

-## Acquisition time
+The XADC maximum sampling rate is 1&nbsp;Msps.
+This is achieved by having 104 MHz DCLK and the divider ratio set to 4.
+This results in the highest possible ADCCLK frequency of 26 MHz.
+Using 26 ADCCLK cycles for single conversion then gives 1 Msps.

 > [!IMPORTANT]
 >
-> The XADC's rated maximum sampling frequency is 1 Msps.
-But it doesn't mean that you can run the XADC on 1&nbsp;Msps in all circumstances!
+> XADC can run at 1 Msps, but that doesn't mean it's wise to run it at 1&nbsp;Msps in all circumstances.
+It very much depends on the circuitry before the XADC and the characteristics of the input signal.
+> I will explore this topic in the next chapters.

+> [!IMPORTANT]
 >
-> The XADC sampling frequency must be carefully determined to allow sufficient acquisition time, given the properties of the circuit you are using.
-It requires a bit of math, as we explain in this chapter.
+> The guaranteed analog bandwidth of auxiliary channels is only 250 kHz.
+> The Zynq-7000 SoC [Data Sheet DS187](https://docs.amd.com/v/u/en-US/ds187-XC7Z010-XC7Z020-Data-Sheet) states on page 68 that Auxiliary Channel Full
+> Resolution Bandwidth is 250 kHz.

+You can sample an auxiliary channel at 1 Msps.
+However, signals with a frequency higher than 250 kHz are not guaranteed to be precisely recorded.
+This seems to be an analog bandwidth limitation of Zynq-7000 circuits related to auxiliary channels.

+The data sheet doesn't mention the bandwidth of the dedicated analog input channel V<sub>P</sub> /V<sub>N</sub>.
+We can assume that it is at least 500 kHz (i.e., the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) for 1 Msps ADC).

+## Acquisition time

 The principle of XADC operation is charging an internal capacitor to a voltage equal to the voltage of the analog input being measured.
 Any electrical resistance between the input voltage and the internal capacitor will, of course, slow down the charging of the capacitor.
 If you don't give the internal XADC capacitor enough time to charge, the input voltage determined by the XADC will be lower than the actual input voltage.

-The next picture is a copy of [Figure 2-5](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_26771_X_Ref_Target) from Zynq 7000 XADC User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC), chapter "Analog Input Description" (page 22 of the PDF version of UG480).
+The next picture is a copy of [Figure 2-5](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_26771_X_Ref_Target) from Zynq-7000 XADC User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC), chapter "Analog Input Description" (page 22 of the PDF version of UG480).

 <img src="pictures\UG480_fig_2-5.png" title=""  width="650">